-WhichSchoolAdvisor caught up with Gill Shepherd, who is the Schools liaison officer for the Oxford and Cambridge Alumni Association in the UAE to unlock some of the answers.
+WhichSchoolAdvisor.com caught up with Gill Shepherd, who is the Schools liaison officer for the Oxford and Cambridge Alumni Association in the UAE to unlock some of the answers.

 We are an alumni society so we have all been students at Oxford and Cambridge.
 We organise events for our members to meet one another and, of course, we offer our help to schools who have students applying to study at Oxford and Cambridge.

-We also have experience of studying at the two Universities.
-However, things change: when I applied there were entrance exams but you didn’t have to write a personal statement for instance, as you now do for all UK Universities.
+We also have experience of studying at the two universities.
+However, things change: when I applied there were entrance exams but you didn’t have to write a personal statement for instance, as you now do for all UK universities.
 Recently Oxford and Cambridge have introduced a lot of subject specific aptitude tests.
 The one thing that has not changed is the final part of the admissions process: the interview.

 This is where we can offer the most support to applicants.

 We are all volunteers so we give our time freely.
-We draw upon our time at the Universities to provide insight and guidance.
-This usually starts with alumni speaking at talks organized by the schools, to dispel myths and encourage students to apply, and finishes with conducting mock interviews for final year students who have applied, so that they are better prepared if they are selected for interview.
+We draw upon our time at the universities to provide insight and guidance.
+This usually starts with alumni speaking at talks organised by the schools, to dispel myths and encourage students to apply, and finishes with conducting mock interviews for final year students who have applied, so that they are better prepared if they are selected for interview.

-The Universities want the best students, no matter where they went to school, so we are very keen to help all top students, whatever school they’re at and whatever curriculum they’re studying.
+The universities want the best students, no matter where they went to school, so we are very keen to help all top students, whatever school they’re at and whatever curriculum they’re studying.
 We’re particularly keen to work with schools which don’t have a record of anyone getting in or even applying.

 Last year we had a couple of schools that had their first acceptances for Oxford and Cambridge and that was really satisfying for us, but even more so for the schools as their younger students are seeing this is now a possibility for them.